THE ST. JOHN'S APPROACH

 St. John's celebrates the uniqueness of our youngest students and cherish the years of early childhood.
 At the heart of our program is our knowledge and understanding of all areas of a student's development: cognitive, social, emotional, physical, and moral.
-We know that the first years of learning open the door for future accomplishments, so we design our program filled with experiences that are designed to instill a sense of curiosity and love of learning.
-Please visit our curriculum page to learn more about each section's curriculum.
+We know that the first years of learning open the door for future accomplishments, so our program is filled with experiences that are designed to instill a sense of curiosity and love of learning.

 Kindergarten through 5th Grade

-Our elementary students are old enough to appreciate the challenges of learning as they develop independence and responsibility, yet young enough to retain the innocence, trust and wonder of childhood.
-Our faculty values the joys of childhood, and honors this time by their commitment to make these years productive and memorable for your child.
-Our primary goal is to provide a rich educational experience and environment where each student can become a competent, confident, and caring child.
+Elementary students are old enough to appreciate the challenges of learning as they develop independence and responsibility, yet young enough to retain the innocence, trust and wonder of childhood.

 Our elementary academic program is designed to provide each child with a challenging and developmentally appropriate learning experience.
 Skilled and dedicated teachers use a myriad of teaching strategies focusing on how each child learns best.
 These methods capture the natural curiosity of children and include hands-on activities, cooperative group work, open-ended questions, and various problem-solving activities that promote analytical and critical thinking.